 - Bake the potato using your favorite method.
 Peel and mash the potato.

-- Place the mashed potato, ground pork, ground beef, onions, spices and water in a large frying pan and simmer until very thick, for about one hour.
+- Place the mashed potato, ground pork, ground beef, onions, spices and water in a large frying pan and simmer, stirring occasionally, until the meat has browned and the mixture is very thick, about one hour.

-- Line a deep-dish pie plate with pastry.
-Spoon in filling, spreading evenly.
-Cover with top crust.
+- Line a deep-dish pie plate with the pie crust.
+Spoon in the meat filling using a slotted spoon, spreading the meat mixture evenly.
+Cover with the top crust.
+Seal the edges of the crust.

-- Brush with beaten egg and sprinkle with paprika, if desired.
-Cut steam vent.
-Bake for 50 minutes.
+- Bake for 45-50 minutes.
 If edges brown too fast, cover with a strip of foil.
 Serve warm.

 Nutritional information provided for this recipe is based on 1 serving.
 This information is an estimate and may vary based on several factors.
 If nutritional information is important to you and your diet, please verify this recipe with a Registered Dietitian.